UGA Bulletin Logo

 Course Description

-Concepts and basic properties of general probability and probability distributions, including independence, moment generating functions, and transformations.
+Concepts and basic properties of general probability and probability distributions for both discrete and continuous variables, including independence, moments and multivariate distributions.

 Athena Title